datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

 ```

 #### CNN Model #1
-The first model consists of four convolutional layer and two dense layers with relu activation functions.
-Most layers have dropout rates to reduce overfitting as we have limited training dataset and the trainig will have to be conducted using multiple epochs.
+The first model consists of four convolutional layers and two dense layers with relu activation functions.
+Most layers have dropout rates to reduce overfitting as we have a limited training dataset and the training will have to be conducted using multiple epochs.
 The following visualizations shows the overall CNN architecture:

 ![image post](/assets/images/time_signal_CNN/CNN architecture 4096.png)

-and here is the equivalent python code for TensorFlow estimators:
+and here is the equivalent python code for TensorFlow Estimators:
 ```python
 #%% Building the CNN Classifier
 def cnn_model_fn(features, labels, mode):